Who can get custody?

 If both parents have passed away or they are unfit, the judge can give custody to another person or to an agency, such as the Department of Human Services.
 What the judge will decide depends on what s/he believes is in the best interest of the child.

-Grandparents may also be entitled to custody.
-See I am the child’s grandparent.
-Can I get custody?
+Grandparents may also be able to seek custody.
+See Can the child’s grandparent file for custody?

 If my child was conceived from rape, can the rapist get custody or visitation?